NiryoRobotics/ned_ros/sphinx_doc/source/stack_hardware/can_driver.rst

 Niryo Robot CAN Driver Package
 ===================================

-| This package handles stepper motors communication
+| This package handles stepper motors communication.

 CAN Driver Node
 --------------------------
-The ROS Node is made to :
+The ROS Node is made to:
- - Send commands to stepper motor
+ - Send commands to stepper motors.
- - Receive stepper motors data
+ - Receive stepper motors data.

 Parameters - CAN Driver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^